TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/01_lesson/lesson.md

 		    * Emphasize that the body of the for loop is the indented part
 		* **Iteration**: body of the loop is repeated with different values of the list.
 Note how the body of the loop is repeated but `num` changes.
 Consider drawing this out on the board.
 		* Remind students of the concept of **scope**, showing how `num` changes values with each iteration of the loop.
 	* Go over Part 3 (many students likely didn't have time to finish).
 Ask students to write the first line of the loop on the board.
-Brainstorm what the body should be.
-Call on students.
-If struggling write up `multi_fruit.append(single_fruit[0] + 's')` from part 1 into the body of the  and ask a student to change it.
-Use print statements to show debugging.
+Have students brainstorm what the body should be.
+Come to a group consensus and run the code.
 3. **Lab**
 	* Count the vowels lab: Students will be given a sentence that they will need to print without vowels.
 4. **Debrief**